 - You arrive on the software update screen.
-In red, appears the version of your Astrowl Box (RPI type and sensor type), which will allow you to know which version of the program you need to install on.
+In red, appears the version of your Astrowl Box (RPI type and sensor type), which will allow you to know which version of the program you need to download.
 Click Choose File: Click Choose File :

-ASTROWL 1.56
+ASTROWL 1.60

 RPI5 IMX283

 Choisir un fichier Aucun fichier choisi

-Upload ,
+Upload

+0%

 Back to Settings

 - An explorer screen is displayed to search the new version of the Astrowl software that you have previously saved on your computer.
-Go to the directory containing the Astrowl software and validate your selection. - Click the Upload button.
-The transfer of the new software to the box will start. - This download may take several minutes, do not turn off the box and do not refresh the page on the browser until the operation is complete, - Keep an eye on the Astrowl Box screen, and when box will restart automatically after installation is finished.
+Go to the directory containing the Astrowl software and validate your selection. - Click on the Upload button.
+The transfer of the new software to the box will start and the progress bar will display the download progression. - This download may take several minutes, do not turn off the box and do not refresh the page on the browser until the operation is complete, - When download reach 100%, the box will restart automatically.
 You will need to reconnect to the box, as wifi was interrupted during restart